bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : The name and version of this implementation of the Babel protocol.

 babel-enable:
-: When written, it configures whether the protocol shoud be enabled (true) or disabled (false).
+: When written, it configures whether the protocol should be enabled (true) or disabled (false).
   A read from the running or intended datastore indicates the configured administrative value of whether the protocol is enabled